 Tim – Co-Founder, When In ROAM

-7. Do little things that have a big impact
+7. Focus on the small details that have a big impact

 Gail – Montana Bear Properties